-Financial need: As determined by your institution using the federal methodology and/or your institution's own standards
+Financial need: As determined by your institution using the federal methodology and/or your institution's own

 Need-based aid: College-funded or college-administered award from institutional, state, federal, or other sources for which a student must have financial need to qualify.
-This includes both institutional and noninstitutional student aid (grants, jobs, and loans).

-Need-based scholarship or grant aid: Scholarships and grants from institutional, state, federal, or other sources for which a student must have financial need to qualify.
+This includes both institutional and noninstitutional student Need-based scholarship or grant aid: Scholarships and grants from institutional, state, federal, or other sources for which a student must have financial need to qualify.